 As mentioned earlier, individuals who have been subject to civil rights infringement can file a civil rights lawsuit seeking relief.
 However, the potential settlement will depend on the damages suffered.
 For instance, if you face police brutality, the court may award compensatory damages for any medical expenses you incur.
 You may also pursue damages for lost income if the injuries made you unable to work.
 Compensation is also available for general damages (e.g., compensation for emotional distress).

-Similarly, if an employee sues an employer for discrimination based on their gender in a case where perhaps the employer pays a female worker less than her male counterparts, the court may order the employer to back pay the amount underpaid.
+Similarly, if an employee sues an employer for discrimination based on gender in a case where perhaps the employer pays a female worker less than her male counterparts, the court may order the employer to back pay the amount underpaid.
 The offender is also liable for the cost of the lawsuit (court and attorney fees).
-Sometimes courts award punitive damages, but this is rare, mostly occurring in cases where there is gross misconduct.
+Sometimes, courts award punitive damages, but this is rare, mostly occurring in cases where there is gross misconduct.

 The following are settlements from recent lawsuits, according to the United States Department of Justice.